Make yourself at home

 Application denial.
 Additional grounds for denial of applications (based upon court records or references) include (i) reasonable likelihood that a past history of applicant or those acting under applicant’s control will interfere with the health, safety or right of peaceful enjoyment by other members of the community or cause damage or destruction to the dwelling unit or surrounding property; or (ii) reasonable likelihood based on income and credit that the applicant will not be able to timely satisfy the financial obligations of tenancy; or (iii) reasonable likelihood based on rental or personal history that the applicant may cause damage to the property or become a nuisance to neighbors or the community.
 Even very well qualified applicants may be denied if another application for the property has already been approved.
 Please note that, while equivalent applications are processed in the order received, such other factors as the requested date of the commencement of tenancy, may result in priority of another application.

 Guarantors.
-If you do not meet one or more of the above criteria based upon income and credit requirements, you may propose a third-party guarantor located within the state to guarantee the lease.
+If you do not meet one or more of the above criteria based upon income and credit requirements, you may propose a third-party guarantor whose primary residence is in the United States to guarantee the lease.
 Guarantors are not accepted where the applicant’s prior landlord or personal references do not meet our minimum criteria or in the event any of applicant's credit records indicate a pattern of failure to timely pay financial obligations or were listed on a credit report as delinquent, charged off or unpaid.
 The guarantor must fill out an application, pass the screening process with (i) a minimum credit score of 730; (ii) no unpaid collections; (iii) no open bankruptcy cases; (iv) no credit records indicating a failure to timely pay financial obligations; (v) a minimum 4.5-to-one gross income to rent ratio (where for purposes of calculating such ratio, rent is the proposed rent of the unit for which the applicant has applied); and (v) a debt-to-income ratio sufficient to cover expenses in event of default.
 Guarantors not meeting the requirements set forth will result in denial of the application.

 Accepting an offer.
 If you are approved for tenancy, you must accept the offer in writing and pay the security deposit and first month’s rent by personal check, cashier’s check or money order (cash not accepted) within 48 hours of the time we notify you.
 If you wish to accept tenancy, you must agree to the occupancy and rent commencement date set forth in the offer you receive.
 If you do not accept all terms of the offer of tenancy which is made within 48 hours, we will proceed to the next applicant (if any).